You are about to read a short blog post that can save you from a property investing disaster.

 Hiring someone who Council enjoys working with can reduce the likelihood of delay in the approval process.
 And, the more connected your town planner is with Council, the sooner he or she will find out about changes and reinterpretations that may be relevant to your project.

 Town planners can also assist clients with the second major development hurdle, which is plan sealing and registering new titles.
-Although it is less common for town planners to provide this type of assistance, Craig’s firm tailors the services they provide to the specific needs of each client.
+Although it is less common for town planners to provide this type of assistance, most town planners will tailor the services they provide to the specific needs of each client.

 2. Be aware of the risks

-Subdivisions have the potential to create lots of wealth, but there is always some risk involved, Craig said.
+Subdivisions have the potential to create lots of wealth, but there is always some risk involved!

-That’s why he makes sure his clients understand the risks of any subdivision project so they can make the most informed decisions.
+That’s why it’s so important to understand the risks of any subdivision project so that you can make the most informed decisions.

-After finding out basic information about the property and doing some searches, Craig said he can tell clients whether or not their subdivision is likely to be approved and highlight any areas of concern.
+After finding out basic information about the property and doing some searches, your town planner can tell whether or not their subdivision is likely to be approved and highlight any areas of concern.

-Sometimes, Craig recommends meeting with Council before submitting the development application to discuss any issues, which reduces the risk that the application will be held up or denied.
+Sometimes, meeting with Council before submitting the development application to discuss any issues reduces the risk that the application will be held up or denied.

-Your town planner can also provide sound advice on whether or not you can attempt to “bend the rules” with Council, Craig said.
-Sometimes, if you are one meter short of the required lot size, for example, Council may be willing to make an exception to the rules, Craig said.
+Your town planner can also provide sound advice on whether or not you can attempt to “bend the rules” with Council.
+Sometimes, if you are one meter short of the required lot size, for example, Council may be willing to make an exception to the rules.

 3. Respect your town planner

 Your town planner is a critical component in your property investment strategy.
-However, it is important that property investors understand the value of a town planner’s services and respect their time, Craig said.
+However, it is important that property investors understand the value of a town planner’s services and respect their time.

 Your town planner should provide some information for free about whether your chosen subdivision site is viable.
-However, Craig noted that a big pet peeve for town planners is when clients demand lots of free information without following through with a paid project.
+However, keep in mind a big pet peeve for town planners is when clients demand lots of free information without following through with a paid project.

 Property investors can also help a town planner provide the best, most-efficient service by being concise and providing important information promptly.

-When a client calls about a subdivision, Craig said it is helpful if they tell him upfront what their goals are for the project.
+When you call a town planner about a subdivision, it is helpful to tell them upfront what your goals are for the project.
 For example:

-- Immediately knowing where the client wants to put the driveway,
+- Immediately knowing where you want to put the driveway

-- How they want to split the lots,
+- How you want to split the lots

-- How many units they want to create and
+- How many units you want to create and

-- What they plan to do with existing structures can save a lot of time down the road, he said.
+- What you plan to do with existing structures can save a lot of time down the road.

 And, although this might sound obvious, property investors also should pay attention to what a town planner has to say so he or she doesn’t have to answer the same question five times.